Distributionally robust Kalman filtering with volatility uncertainty: Abstract

 \section{Abstract}

-In this work, a distributionally robust Kalman filter is presented to address uncertainty in noise covariance matrices and predicted covariance estimates.
-We adopt a minimax formulation using bi-causal optimal transport to characterize a set of plausible alternative models.
+This work presents a distributionally robust Kalman filter to address uncertainties in noise covariance matrices and predicted covariance estimates.
+We adopt a distributionally robust formulation using bicausal optimal transport to characterize a set of plausible alternative models.
 The optimization problem is transformed into a convex nonlinear semi-definite programming problem and solved using the trust-region interior point method with the aid of $LDL^\top$ decomposition.
-The empirical outperformance of our bi-causal framework is demonstrated through target tracking and pairs trading. \\[2ex] {\textbf {Keywords}: Robust Kalman filtering, minimax optimization, bi-causal optimal transport.} \\[2ex]
+The empirical outperformance is demonstrated through target tracking and pairs trading. \\[2ex] {\textbf {Keywords}: Bicausal optimal transport, robust Kalman filtering, minimax optimization.} \\[2ex]